There are a lot of vending machines selling all sorts of things in Japan.

 I can only imagine if these were in the UK.

-But here, they do not get smashed up nor does the beer get stolen.
+But here, they do not get smashed up or the beer stolen.

-Be prepared to pay at least 2 to three times more than buying a beer from the convenience store though.
+Be prepared to pay at least two to three times more than for a beer from the convenience store, though.

 Just as rare these days are sake vending machines.